Hogwarts Legacy: Development

-The Hogwarts castle was recreated based on its description in the Harry Potter books to be faithful to the source material and easy to recognise.
+In the video game, Hogwarts Castle, pictured here at the Wizarding World of Harry Potter at Islands of Adventure, was recreated based on its description in the Harry Potter books to be faithful to the source material and easy to recognise.

-Lead writer Moira Squier stated that the story was intentionally set in a time period without established Wizarding World characters, allowing players to explore their own unique world within a setting reminiscent of the Harry Potter and Fantastic Beasts eras.
+Lead writer Moira Squier stated that the story in Hogwarts Legacy was intentionally set in a time period without established Wizarding World protagonists such as Harry Potter and Newt Scamander.
+This allows players to explore their own unique world within a setting reminiscent of the Harry Potter and Fantastic Beasts eras.
+While main Harry Potter characters do not appear, some familiar figures like Nearly Headless Nick and Peeves the Poltergeist make appearances.
 The writing team focused on creating a diverse range of characters that players could relate to and see themselves in.
-While main Harry Potter characters do not appear, some familiar figures like Nearly Headless Nick and Peeves the Poltergeist make appearances.
-The team also introduced a trans-inclusive character creator and the franchise's first transgender character, Sirona Ryan.
+The team also introduced a character creator without gender options and the franchise's first transgender character, Sirona Ryan.

 Boston Madsen, environmental lead for the creation of Hogwarts, emphasised the importance of creating environmental elements close to the source material from the Harry Potter books.
 Madsen noted that although it is Avalanche Software's version of Hogwarts, the castle remains easily recognisable.
 Game director Alan Tew added that they aimed to go beyond the expected areas, encouraging players to discover new locations and hidden chambers.
 Tew and Madsen further explained that each of the four Hogwarts house common rooms was designed to offer a unique experience, enhanced by distinct music for each house.
-Their overall goal was to create a welcoming atmosphere that fosters a sense of nostalgia and belonging.
+Their goal was to create a welcoming atmosphere that fostered a sense of nostalgia and belonging.

 Lead designer Troy Leavitt stated that the studio had the flexibility to select the elements that fans were most enthusiastic about.
-He added that Hogwarts Legacy was designed to give fans the "wizarding world experience" they always desired while reading the books or watching the movies, without promoting any particular agenda or message.
-Game designer Troy Johnson explained that advances in modern technology and gaming consoles made it possible to create a competent game based on the Wizarding World.
-The open world was designed with two primary goals: to offer players overall freedom and to provide opportunities for crafting a highly personalised experience.
+He added that Hogwarts Legacy was designed to give fans the wizarding world experience they always desired while reading the books or watching the movies, without promoting any particular agenda or message.
+Game designer Troy Johnson explained that advances in technology and gaming consoles made it possible to create a competent game based on the Wizarding World.
+The open world was designed to offer players overall freedom and to provide opportunities for crafting a highly personalised experience.
 Artists Jeff Bunker and Vanessa Palmer noted that they focused on five technical pillars: 4K graphics and visuals, 3D audio, activities and game assistance, the PlayStation 5 DualSense controller, and fast loading times.
-They referenced the use of Unreal Engine, the computing and rendering power of the PlayStation 5, and the Niagara visual effects system to deliver the visual effects of spells and magic.
+They referenced the use of Unreal Engine, especially its Niagara visual effects system, and the computing and rendering power of the PlayStation 5 to deliver the visual effects of spells and magic.
+Each spell was given its own visual language with unique casting, impact and area of effect, resulting in dozens of distinct magical effects.